trentonallan/virtual-aragonite-sensor/README.md

 - **Ω = 3.0-3.5**: Good conditions, healthy reefs
 - **Ω = 2.5-3.0**: Marginal conditions, reduced growth
 - **Ω < 2.5**: Stressed corals, increased mortality risk
-- **Ω < 1.0**: Undersaturated - dissolution of existing structures
+- **Ω < 1.0**: Undersaturated, dissolution of existing structures

 ### Why This Matters

-Ocean pH has dropped by 0.1 units since pre-industrial times (a 30% increase in acidity) due to rising atmospheric CO₂, and projections suggest 50% of coral reefs could be lost by 2050 (IPCC).
+Ocean pH has dropped by 0.1 units since pre-industrial times (a 30% increase in acidity) due to rising atmospheric CO₂, and projections suggest 70-90% of coral reefs could be lost by 2050 (IPCC, 2018).

 Coral restoration organizations typically face a brutal economic trade-off: site assessment requires expensive research cruises ($10k+/day), but they need to evaluate dozens of potential locations before committing $100k-$1M to restoration work.

-This tool doesn't replace direct ocean chemistry measurements - those are the gold standard.
+This tool doesn't replace direct ocean chemistry measurements.
 Instead, it enables applications that weren't economically feasible before:
-- **Global screening**: Survey 10× more sites in initial assessment
+- **Global screening**: Survey many more sites in initial assessment
 - **Continuous monitoring**: Track changes over time without repeated cruises
-- **Rapid spatial mapping**: Identify promising regions across entire coastlines
+- **Quick spatial mapping**: Identify promising regions across entire coastlines

-Conservation organizations can now screen potential sites at zero cost, then direct their limited budget toward precise measurements at the most promising locations.
-In an acidifying ocean where 50% of reefs may be lost by 2050, being able to identify sites where corals are most likely to survive is critical.
+Conservation organizations can use this tool to screen potential sites at zero cost, then direct their limited budget toward precise measurements at the most promising locations.
+In an acidifying ocean where 90% of reefs may be lost by 2050, being able to identify sites where corals are most likely to survive is critical.

 ## References

-1. IPCC (2021) - Climate Change 2021: The Physical Science Basis
+1. IPCC (2018) - Special Report on Global Warming of 1.5°C
 2. Feely et al. (2004) - Ocean acidification impact on CaCO₃
 3. GLODAP v2.2023 - Global ocean carbon database
 4. MODIS-Aqua - NASA ocean color mission